Cookies on the Healthspan site

 What seems to be clear from the research is that, by modulating the gut microflora, you may be able to change the way your body metabolises energy.
 While supplementing specific strains of beneficial bacteria may be helpful in that regard, it's also important to address factors in your diet which may affect your gut microflora - and your ability to lose weight as a result.
 Reducing the amount of sugar and refined white carbohydrates you eat is a good place to start, for instance.
 This, alongside introducing more vegetables and wholegrains can provide the prebiotic food that helps your gut microflora to thrive and prosper.

-Supplementing probiotics shouldn’t replace a good diet and lifestyle.
+Supplementing probiotics shouldn't replace a good diet and lifestyle.
 Eating plenty of fibrous vegetables, fruit, and wholegrains to support the good bacteria in your bowel, plus more general lifestyle improvements such as reducing stress levels should always come first when attempting to improve your general wellbeing.
 These are all natural and healthy ways to support your gut, and a probiotic supplement is simply a small part of a grander, more complex gut health strategy.
-For more information on probiotics and gut health, just visit our advice centre.
+For more information on probiotics and gut health, select Digestion from the Your health menu above.

 1Reid G et al. (2003), Oral use of Lactobacillus rhamnosus GR-1 and L. fermentum RC-14 significantly alters vaginal flora: randomized, placebo-controlled trial in 64 healthy women, FEMS Immunol Med Microbiol., 35(2):131-4.